 Scoring

 Monitoring indicators are used to define open science and research profiles for the organisations and their degree for open science and research.
-Limited indicators will be used in 2022.
-For the monitoring rounds in 2024, they will be increased to cover all aspects.
 The scoring principles are transparent and available to everyone.

 Points are accrued from each indicator.
 The points are either ’base points’ or ’additional points’.
 The base points cover practices that are central to the implementation of the guidelines for all organisations.
 The additional points are for practices that are still new, evolving or produce added value.